scalameter/scalameter/home/gettingstarted/simplemicrobenchmark.md

 For that reason, we choose the latter:

     object RangeBenchmark
-    extends PerformanceTest.Microbenchmark {
+    extends PerformanceTest.Quickbenchmark {

+      // multiple tests can be specified here

+    }

 The `PerformanceTest` abstract class is a highly configurable test template which allows more than we need right now.
-Instead of inheriting it directly, we inherit a predefined class called `PerformanceTest.Microbenchmark` which is a performance test configured to simply run the tests and output them in the terminal.
+Instead of inheriting it directly, we inherit a predefined class called `PerformanceTest.Quickbenchmark` which is a performance test configured to simply run the tests and output them in the terminal.

 Most benchmarks need input data that they are executed on.